gravitational/careers/challenges/cloud/sre.md

 * Ability to build the server in a Docker container
 * Ability to run the server
-* Ability to execute tests against a locally configured Kubernetes config
+* Ability to execute integration tests against the local Kubernetes cluster
 * GitHub Actions for every commit that verifies code quality, ensures the software builds, and all tests pass
-* Build releases of the Server
-* Produce production quality Docker images
+* Produce production ready releases (binaries and docker image)
 * Deploy and manage a local Kubernetes Cluster
 * Deploy and upgrade to the local Kubernetes Cluster with no service interruption
 * GitHub Action driven workflows for Deployment